Deciding if a hyperbolic group splits over a given quasiconvex subgroup: Preliminaries

-The above allows us to prove the following dichotomy, which is helpful when detecting splittings.
-Recall that a subgroup $H$ is said to be lonely if there does not exist another subgroup $H'$ distinct from $H$ such that $H$ is commensurable with $H'$.
+\begin{definition}[Lonely subgroups] Let $G$ be a group, then a subgroup $H \leq G$ is said to be \textit{lonely} if there does not exist another subgroup $H'$ distinct from $H$ such that $H$ is commensurable with $H'$. \end{definition}

+We then have the following dichotomy, which will play a central role in our algorithmic results.

 \begin{proposition} Let $G$ be a hyperbolic group and $H$ a quasiconvex subgroup such that either \begin{enumerate} \item $H \neq \Comm_G(H)$, or \item $H$ is lonely. \end{enumerate} Then $H$ is associated with a splitting if and only if there is some semi-nested $H$-almost invariant set $X$. \end{proposition}